eda-ricercatore/gulyas-scripts/notes/python.md

 	statement, such that successive calls to the generator produces a sequence of results
 	\cite[Chapter 1, section on "Generators," pp. 19]{Beazley2009}.
+	- A generator must return the **None** object when its execution ends, and no other object should be returned by the generator
+		\cite[Chapter 6, section on "Generators and yield," pp. 103]{Beazley2009}.
+	- Use the **close()** function to manually indicate that the generator is no longer used or is deleted
+		\cite[Chapter 6, section on "Generators and yield," pp. 103]{Beazley2009}.
 + Calling the **next()** function executes a generator until the next **yield statement**, so that it can return the value from the **yield** statement and suspend the execution of the generator